Houttuynia, Bishop’s Weed, Chameleon Plant, etc.

 Houttuynia cordata ‘Chameleon’

 Houttuynia cordata Thunb. is the correct and accepted scientific name for the Bishop’s Weed.
-It was named and first described by Carl Peter Thunberg.
-Tropicos says he first published the plant description in Kongl.
+The genus and species were named and described as such by Carl Peter Thunberg in Kongl.
 Vetenskaps Academiens Nya Handlingar in 1783 while the International Plant Names Index says Flora Japonica in 1784.
-He also named and described the genus in the same publication.
+He